goldenboys2011/EndlessScripts/README.md

 ### More Info

-See the [ScriptEngine Documentation](https://github.com/goldenboys2011/EndlessLauncher/wiki/ScriptEngine) for detailed APIs and advanced usage.
+See the [Rhino Documentation](https://mozilla.github.io/rhino/) for detailed APIs and advanced usage.

 ---